Yanyirong/Notes-about-Object-Detection/README.md

 If there are some typos,you can leave comments.

-Now Chinese Version is supproted,English Version will be upgrated if needed.
+Now Chinese Version is supported,English Version will be upgrated if needed.